 - Someone who enters a store solely to use the restroom

 Property owners have a duty to you to keep the property in a reasonably safe condition.
-For example, if you are a guest at someone’s home and the owner fails to warn you of a large hole in the yard, you may be able to recover compensation if you suffer any injuries as a result.
+For example, if you are a guest at someone’s home and the owner fails to warn you of a large hole in the yard, you may recover compensation if you suffer any injuries.

-If you are on the property without the owner’s permission, you are a trespasser.
+You are a trespasser if you are on the property without the owner’s permission.
 The property owner still owes you a duty, but it is not a very high one.
 The owner has a duty not to cause a reckless or intentional injury to you (e.g., the owner cannot attack you or set traps).
 In addition, the owner may have a duty to warn you of any hidden dangers once he knows you are on the property.

 If you are injured on another’s property, a premises liability lawyer at the Law Offices of Anidjar & Levine will let you know what category you fall into and whether you have a case against the owner.

-Special Circumstances that might Affect Your Premises Liability Case
+Exceptional Circumstances that Might Affect Your Premises Liability Case

 Your case may fall into a special category.
 An attorney at the Law Offices of Anidjar & Levine will look at your case and let you know if a special duty or exception applies.
 Here are a few examples: